-The International Research Unit for Multilingualism is headed by Prof. Claudia M. Riehl, who sits as Chair with the German Linguistics with a focus on German as a Foreign Language.
+The International Research Unit for Multilingualism was founded by Prof. Claudia M. Riehl, who holds the chair of German Linguistics with a focus on German as a Foreign Language.
 Prof. Riehl is currently head of the research unit and of the Institute for German as a Foreign Language at Ludwig Maximilians University in Munich.

-Equally so, there are only a few institutes around the world that explicitly deal with multilingualism scientifically, this is due to the division into single-language philologies.
-The International Research Center for Multilingualism (IFM) would like to close this research gap for the Federal Republic of Germany.
-In addition, it aims to establish a strong network with individuals and businesses from both the education and private sector.
+However, there are only a few institutes in Europe that explicitly deal with multilingualism from an academic perspective since research is mainly carried out in individual philologies.
+The International Research Unit for Multilingualism (IFM) aims to close this research gap in the Federal Republic of Germany.
+In addition, it seeks to establish a strong network with individuals and institutions both in the educational and private sector.